-- 6. The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - 7.
+- 4. Schedule D of this report outlines the full set of actuarial assumptions and asset method used to prepare the current valuation.
+There have been no changes since the previous valuation. - The entry age actuarial cost method was used to prepare the valuation.
+Schedule E contains a brief description of this method. - 6.
 The funded ratio shown in the Summary of Principal Results is the ratio of the actuarial value of assets to the accrued liability and would be different if based on fair value of assets.
 The funded ratio is an indication of progress in funding the promised benefits.
 Since the ratio is less than 100%, there is a need for additional contributions toward payment of the unfunded actuarial accrued liability.
 In addition, this funded ratio does not have any relationship to measuring sufficiency if the plan had to settle its liabilities.